gromacs/gromacs/docs/user-guide/mdrun-performance.rst

     Used to set where to execute update and constraints, when present.
     Can be set to "auto", "cpu", "gpu."
     Defaults to "auto," which currently always uses the CPU.
-    Setting "gpu" requires that a compatible CUDA GPU is available, the simulation uses a single rank.
+    Setting "gpu" requires that a compatible CUDA or SYCL GPU is available, the simulation uses a single rank.
     Update and constraints on a GPU is currently not supported with mass and constraints free-energy perturbation, domain